Difference Between a Standard Condominium and a Common Element Corporation

 An example of a POTL is a single family, detached dwelling with a roadway (common element).

-If you are a buyer and would like to know more about its, please feel free to call me at 4165628417.
+If you are a buyer and would like to know more about its, its always a good idea to check up with a real estate professional for the updates.